mh61503891/message-cat/README.md

 # Message Cat

-Message Cat: an MUA tool to migrate emails between IMAP servers and manage emails using rules written in Ruby DSL.
+Message Cat: an MUA tool to migrate emails between IMAP servers and manage emails using filters written in Ruby DSL.

 ## Usage